Bruno-Macedo/hacklab/Notes/OSCP_Wreath_THM.md

 - MiniServ 1.890: Remote command execution in the parameter password_change.cgi
 - OpenSSL/1.1.1c: Potential Denial of Service by the usage of some functions

+By further exploiting the internal network, it was discovered that the *Gitstack* contains a known vulnerability described in the [Exploit Database GitStack 2.3.10 - Remote Code Execution](https://www.exploit-db.com/exploits/43777)

 **Recommendation**
 It is highly recommended to patch existing sercices to its current.
 This prevents attackers from exploiting known vulnerabilities.

-## Remote command execution on the webserver gives admininistrative privileges to the webserver
+## 4- Remote command execution gives admininistrative privileges to the webserver
 **Severity**
 High
 **Description**
-Using the existing vulnerability of the service **MiniServ 1.890**, it is possible to perform remote code execution (RCE) and get administrative access to the server.
+Using the existing vulnerability of the service **MiniServ 1.890**, it is possible to perform remote code execution (RCE) and get directly administrative access to the webserver.

 To achiev this result, the the python script of the [CVE-2019-15107](https://github.com/MuirlandOracle/CVE-2019-15107) was executed as following: